 By: Creditcards.org Team

-Managing how much you spend, and what you spend your money on are difficult things to master.
+Managing how much you spend, and what you spend your money on, are difficult things to master.
 We can think of a number of reasons why you want to track your spending: you want to make cuts so you can save more, pay down debt or stop taking on debt.
-Even if you’re a savvy spender, in that you have the discipline to not overspend, you should still have an idea of where you’re money’s going.
-There are a few methods that will help in this quest, so when you ask yourself “where’d it all go?”
+Even if you’re a savvy spender, in that you have the discipline not to overspend, you should still have an idea of where your money’s going.
+Do you ask yourself, “Where’d it all go?”
 We’ll help you find the answer to this question by providing a guide to managing your spending.

 Step 1 – Print your credit card statement.
 This may sound simple but most of us have gone green by switching our statements to “paperless.”
 This means you can find your statement in your online banking.
 Print it from there and let us begin!

 Step 2 – Grab a pen, preferably red.
 An accountant would never use a black pen to identify overspending.